Alfresco/alfresco-ng2-components/docs/viewer.component.md

 </adf-viewer>
 ```

-Everything you put inside the "adf-viewer-toolbar" tags is going to be rendered instead of the toolbar.
+Everything you put inside the "adf-viewer-toolbar" tags will be rendered instead of the
+standard toolbar.

 ### Custom toolbar buttons

-If you are okay with the custom toolbar behaviour but want to add some extra buttons,
+If you are happy with the custom toolbar's behaviour but want to add some extra buttons
-you can do that like in the following example:
+then you can do so as shown in the following example:

 ```html
 <adf-viewer>